GEMINI-Medicine/Rgemini/articles/data_coverage.md

   - For some hospitals/tables, data timelines may be interrupted.
 For example, at site 8, lab data are not covered continuously.
-The `additional_info` column may contain some information that can help interpretation.
+The `additional_info` column may contain some information that can help interpret these scenarios.
 For example, for site 8 lab data, the table states that this “Hospital provides specialized care”.
 It’s possible that lab testing is not performed on a routine basis at specialized hospitals and that the % of encounters with lab tests is generally very low even for time periods that are shown as “covered” in the timeline plot (remember that a single `genc_id` with lab data is sufficient for data coverage to be shown as `TRUE` in this plot).
     In other words, the gaps in the data timeline might not necessarily reflect a data extraction issue, but rather could be an indicator of specialized clinical practice at this site.
 Therefore, it is important to inspect overall data volume for sites with interrupted